Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Results

-We then consider the broadness of the first peak of the neutrino luminosity. \figref{peak_lum_FWHM} presents the dependence of the peak luminosity $L_\textnormal{peak}$ to $\Gamma$, the \ac{FWHM} of a Gaussian function fitted to the peak.
-In this case too we observe two distinct trends, one for the \ac{PC} simulations and one for the other three categories.
-In the \ac{VSL}, \ac{DC} and \ac{LL} simulations, as the peak luminosity decreases with increasing $\ltilde$, the peak broadness follows the inverse trend and increases.
-In part this increase (as the decrease of the peak values) can be related to the reduced compactness of stars showing higher deformability.
-In more compact systems, the outer layers of the stars are not very extended: the initial contact and temperature increase of these layers is shortly followed by the proper merger.
-On the other hand in more extended stars with higher deformability the contact and compression of these layers take longer.
-There is however a more quantitative and precise explanation.
-As noted in \secref{qual_overview}, the peaks of the neutrino luminosity arise as the results of shock waves generated by the oscillations of the merger remnant.
-The time scale of these oscillations is $\unit[\sim1]{ms}$ and this is indeed the typical peak broadness: as shown in \figref{peak_lum_FWHM}, $\Gamma$ varies between 0.2 and \unit[2]{ms}.
-However the time scale of oscillations is related to the free-fall time scale of the remnant, which scales as $t_{\textnormal{ff}}\propto\langle{\rho}\rangle^{-1/2}$, where $\langle{\rho}\rangle^{-1/2}$ is the mean density of the \ac{MNS}.
-Since stars with higher deformability have generally lower $\langle \rho \rangle$, they show longer oscillations time scales, and this is reflected in the broadness $\Gamma$ of the first neutrino luminosity peaks.
-This observation can be recast in a different way which is physically more meaningful.
-Note that in \figref{peak_lum_FWHM} it appears that for the \ac{VSL}+\ac{DC}+\ac{LL} branch, $L_{\textnormal{peak}}$ and $\Gamma$ are loosely inversely proportional to each other, so that their product is roughly constant.
-The expression:
+We then consider the broadness of the first peak of the neutrino luminosity, computed as detailed in \secref{strategy}.
+To measure the goodness of the fit, we consider the relative residuals between the data and the fit at fixed times.
+We observe that, for every flavour and every simulation, they do not exceed 5\% at any point in the fit interval.
+Furthermore the coefficient of determination of the fit $R^2$ is $\sim0.99$ in all cases.
+To further test the goodness of the fit we also compare the fitted $\Gamma$ values with the ones calculated directly from the light curves as the FWHM (when the peak shapes allow this calculation, \ie for \ac{PC} and \ac{VSL} simulations).
+The differences in the results of these two procedures does not exceed the $20\%$ level in most cases, barring two \ac{PC} outliers, with very low and broad peaks and a relative difference of $30\%$. \figref{peak_lum_FWHM} presents the dependence of $L_\textnormal{peak}$ to $\Gamma$.
+Here too we observe two trends, one for the \ac{PC} simulations and one for the other three categories.
+In the \ac{VSL}, \ac{DC} and \ac{LL} simulations, as the peak luminosity decreases with increasing $\ltilde$, the peak broadness increases instead.
+The peaks of the neutrino luminosity arise as the results of shock waves generated by the oscillations of the merger remnant.
+The time scale of these oscillations is $\unit[\sim1]{ms}$, which is indeed the typical value of $\Gamma$.
+The time scale of the oscillations is related to the free-fall time scale of the remnant, which scales as $t_{\textnormal{ff}}\propto\langle{\rho}\rangle^{-1/2}$, where $\langle{\rho}\rangle$ is the mean density of the \ac{MNS}.
+Since stars with higher deformability have generally lower $\langle\rho \rangle$, their oscillations time scale is longer, and $\Gamma$ is broader.
+This observation can be recast in a way which is physically more meaningful.
+We note that for the \ac{VSL}+\ac{DC}+\ac{LL} branch, $L_{\textnormal{peak}}$ and $\Gamma$ are loosely inversely proportional to each other, ans their product roughly constant (see \figref{peak_lum_FWHM}).
+The time integral of the Gaussian we employed as fitting function,